 After a quick turnaround it was onto the ‘Super 6 Stadium’ for the lads to meet up with Lenny and to enjoy some time as guests of Hartlepool United.
 For the second time in a week the current boys in blue and white pulled round from 0-2 down, going one better than they did at Sutton to sneak a last-minute winner thanks to some well taken penalties by Josh Hawkes, and a peach of a shot into the bottom corner from on-loan Sunderland star Luke Molyneux.
 It certainly would appear that the squad of 2019 has inherited some of the team spirit and camaraderie of the squad of 93!

 The main event was a Race Night held at the Catholic Club and attended by around 100 race-goers.
 Featuring eight races with each race and horse name sponsored and a well-stocked raffle, plus a sale of the eight strips from the legends match earlier in the day the grand total raised from the day hit £2053.
+In addition to this amount, Raj Singh, club owner and Chairman pledged an additional £500 to the Len Johnrose Trust on behalf of all at Hartlepool United.
 Guests were also entertained by comedian Lea Roberts.
 During the night Lenny’s former Pools manager Alan Murray welcomed the players onto the stage and spoke warmly of his time with the players at Pools.
 Once again the camaraderie and spirt this group of players still has shone through like a beacon, despite the passage of time and the fact they were actually only together as a squad for a short time.
 Likewise the mutual respect between players and former managers.
 The evening was a great success, not just in terms of raising money for a worthy cause, but for re-uniting fans with some of their heroes from nearly 30 years ago.
 Needless to say, long after the bell had sounded for last orders the bulk of those in attendance were still in the room, soaking up the atmosphere of a memorable occasion.
 Not only was this one of the best squads the club has ever assembled, it also contained a lot of really great human beings rallying around one of their own.

-The funds raised are to be split with £1553 towards the Len Johnrose Trust and £500 towards the Motor Neurone Disease Association.
+The funds raised are to be split with a combined total of £2053 towards the Len Johnrose Trust and £500 towards the Motor Neurone Disease Association.

-Thank you to all the Pools legends, Andy Wilson and Ron Harnish for organising the day’s events, to the HUST Board for their input and support, and a massive thank you and well done to absolutely everyone who contributed towards making the day a success and for demonstrating the amazing support of the fans of HUFC for Lenny Johnrose, a well loved player who contributed to the history of our club.
+Thank you to all the Pools legends, Andy Wilson and Ron Harnish for organising the day’s events, to the HUST Board for their input and support, the management and staff at HUFC, and a massive thank you and well done to absolutely everyone who contributed towards making the day a success and for demonstrating the amazing support of the fans of HUFC for Lenny Johnrose, a well loved player who contributed to the history of our club.